AsaTyr2018/CDNSAdmin/README.md

    python app.py
    ```

-After starting, open `http://localhost:5000` in your browser to verify the
-application is running.
+After starting, open `http://localhost:5000` in your browser to verify the application is running.

+## Zone management API

+The first management module allows basic CRUD operations for zones.
+All routes are prefixed with `/zones`.

+* `GET /zones/` – list all configured zones.
+* `POST /zones/` – add a new zone.
+Send JSON with `name` and `file`.
+* `DELETE /zones/<name>` – remove a zone by name.
+* `POST /zones/<name>/enable` – toggle zone activation with JSON `{ "enabled": true }`.

+Zone information is stored in `data/zones.json` and can be edited via the API.